Update - Jan. 15, 2021

 - Appointments will take priority over walk-ins

-The Writing Center has resumed normal hours:
+The Writing Center hours are:

 Mon. - Thurs., 8 a.m. - 6 pm.